Ndindi Nyoro

-Ndìndì threw his hat into the ring for the Kiharu Constituency Parliamentary Seat in 2017 and got elected as a Member of Parliament (MP) after scooping 60,881 votes against his closest competitor who garnered 35,181 votes.
-Ndìndì made history as a son of peasant farmer being elected as an MP in a constituency that was famous for the prominent politicians it produced, including Kenneth Matiba.
-During 2022 general election, Ndìndì was re-elected and won the same seat with a landslide where he garnered 68,256 votes against his closest competitor who garnered 9,425 votes.
+Nyoro contested the Kiharu Constituency Parliamentary Seat in the 2017 Kenyan general election and was elected Member of Parliament after receiving 60,881 votes, defeating his closest rival who garnered 35,181 votes.
+His election was notable given the constituency's history of producing prominent national politicians, including Kenneth Matiba.
+In the 2022 general election, Nyoro was re-elected to the same seat by a large margin, securing 68,256 votes compared to 9,425 votes obtained by his nearest competitor.